Demolition (professional wrestling): Post-WWF

+On March 2, 2026, The Undertaker announced that Ax and Smash would be inductees of the WWE Hall of Fame Class of 2026.

+Ax, Smash, and Crush were included in the video game WWE 2K26 as part of the game's Ringside Pass Season 2.

 Championships and accomplishments

 See also Moondog Rex#Championships and accomplishments, Ax (wrestler)#Championships and accomplishments and Brian Adams (wrestler)#Championships and accomplishments for singles titles (and tag team titles with a non-Demolition partner) won by the original Smash, Ax and Crush respectively while using the Demolition gimmick.

 The below list includes only tag team titles held by teams billed under the Demolition name and consisting purely of two or more of the members both/all using their Demolition personas.
 All championships and accomplishments below are by the Ax and (Darsow) Smash line-up unless otherwise noted.